Do Go On - 536 - FedEx Flight 705

 But yeah, I guess we've sort of gone through this,

-but to reiterate what Calloway's plan was,
+but to reiterate what Calloway is.

+at his apartment.
+Cona E.N.
+He'd written out his plan.
 Yeah, he's like, and then?

 Step 10, put this plan in the fireplace, so no one discovers it.
+Yeah, never got there.

+Bring it on to the flight as well.
 So it'll be destroyed in the crash.

-Con A, and he would disconnect the cockpit flight recorder.
+Conan A.E.N., he would disconnect the cockpit flight recorder.
+This is the plan.

-Then he would crash the plane.
+then he would crash the plane.

-Can I ask, was his original plan because he was going to be on that flight to only have two guys to deal with?
+Can I ask, was his original plan because he was going to be on that flight,

 Exactly.

-Like I said, I'm like, I'll go back.
+I'll go back.

 Sorry, guys, just got to hit the head.

-They've got to go back there, comes back, takes out two guys pretty quickly.
+They've got to go back there.

 That is exactly right.